JamoDevNich/SuperHub3-CLI/README.md

 # ClientsAPI-SuperHub3
 A command-line interface for managing the VM SuperHub 3/ARRIS TG2492S/CE router.
-Allows listing connected devices, toggle private and public WLAN, and rebooting.
+Allows listing connected devices, toggle private and guest WLAN, and rebooting.

 [Read the Wiki](../../wiki)